Jean-Claude Carrière: Career

-Carrière also penned screenplay for The Tin Drum (1979), which won both the Palme d'Or at the 1979 Cannes Film Festival and Best Foreign Language Film at the Oscars a year later.
-His work in The Return of Martin Guerre (1983) won the 1983 César Award for Best Original Screenplay.
+Carrière also penned the screenplay for The Tin Drum (1979), which won both the Palme d'Or at the 1979 Cannes Film Festival and Best Foreign Language Film at the Oscars a year later.
+His work on The Return of Martin Guerre (1983) won the 1983 César Award for Best Original Screenplay.
 He received his third Academy Award nomination six years later for writing the script of The Unbearable Lightness of Being (1988) with Philip Kaufman.

 Carrière co-founded La Fémis, the French state film school, in 1986.
 He taught screenwriting there, and served as its president for ten years.
 He collaborated with Peter Brook on a nine hour long stage version of the ancient Sanskrit epic The Mahabharata, and a five-hour film version.
 He also provided the libretto for Hans Gefors' fifth opera Clara, which was premiered at the Opéra-Comique in Paris in 1998.
 He was credited as a script consultant in The White Ribbon, which won the Palme d'Or in 2009.